aws-samples/amazon-mq-fifo-starter-kit/README.md

 1. Configure Security Group from Broker details section on AWS Console as shown in the below screenshot.
   ![Alt](./src/main/resources/AmazonMQ_InboundConnection_DetailedInstructions.png)

-## Running the Starter Kit from IDE locally
+## Running the Starter Kit from a local IDE

 1. Find out the Public IP address of your system and follow **step # 8** of [Setup Instructions](#setup-instructions)
-1. Run the program **AmazonMQPoC_TestRunner** with the following program arguments separated by a space
+1. Run the program **AmazonMQFIFOStarterKit** with the following program arguments separated by a space
    1. Amazon MQ OpenWire Endpoint URL
    1. Amazon MQ username
    1. Amazon MQ password